agilestacks/stack-ml-eks/README.md

 $ hub ext stack deploy -c istio,prometheus
 ```

-### Deploy all components from...
+### Deploy all components starting from the pre-deployed component

-Deploy specified component and all following components in the runlist
+Deploy the specified component and all subsequent components in the stack runlist.

 ```bash
 $ hub ext stack deploy -o istio